Regulating the Internet: China’s Law and Practice

 Abstract

 Though internet was not commercially available in China until 1995, it has been growing tremendously over the years.
-At the same time, the Chinese government has never ceased censoring internet, which has drawn much international criticism.
-This paper examines Chinas internet censorship and its effects.
-It provides a general review of the development of internet in China, including the major regulatory schemes that have a direct impact on internet speech.
-Further, it describes some of the specific measures the Chinese government uses to control the internet: filtering and blocking, imposing liabilities on private parties, access control, internet police, and guiding public opinion.
-Finally, the paper argues that internet censorship does more harm than good.
-It is not only a violation of citizens right to freedom of speech, but also an inefficient public policy for the government.
+At the same time, the Chinese government has never ceased regulating or even censoring internet.
+This paper provides an overview of the development of internet in China, and the major regulatory schemes that have a direct impact on internet speech.
+Further, it describes some of the specific measures the Chinese government uses to control the internet: filtering and blocking, imposing liabilities on private parties, access control, internet “police”, and “guiding” public opinion.
+Finally, it concludes that internet censorship does more harm than good.

 Cite